2ViShAlv1/Suduko-Solver/README.md

 ... (completed grid)
 ```
 ## 🧪 How to Run
-Clone the repository or download SudokuSolver.java
+-Clone the repository or download SudokuSolver.java

-Open a terminal or use any Java IDE
+-Open a terminal or use any Java IDE

-Compile and run:
+-Compile and run:

 javac SudokuSolver.java